 Further information can be found on the NHS website please click on the link.

-If a child has vomited or had a bout of diarrhoea whilst at home, we ask that they do not return to school until at least 24 hours has elapsed from the last episode, to avoid the risk of infecting other children in the class and to give your child time to recover.
+This section is another reference to inform you that if your child has vomited or had a bout of diarrhoea whilst at home, we ask that they do not return to school until at least 48 hours has elapsed from the last episode, to avoid the risk of infecting other children in the class and to give your child time to recover.

 For those children requiring ongoing medical care, it is essential that parents liaise with the school regarding the child's condition and the care they may require during the school day so that a Health Care Plan can be put in place to ensure that all staff are aware of the individual child's needs.
-Please contact Mrs Jane Gibby, the SEND Manager, for further information.
+Please contact Mrs Michelle Tyrie (SEND Manager) firstname.lastname@example.org for further information.

 Please see the following sites for NHS and Government guidelines, and useful information regarding schools and illness: